IAEA reviews water release from damaged Japan nuclear plant

 Keiichi Yumoto, who heads the Fukushima accident response at the industry ministry, noted concerns about the safety of the project and said it is “very important” to have reviews by the IAEA to “foster public understanding.”

-Junichi Matsumoto, TEPCO's chief officer in charge of the treated water management, said the utility is prioritizing safety and the impact on the region’s reputation.
+Junichi Matsumoto, TEPCO’s chief officer in charge of the treated water management, said the utility is prioritising safety and the impact on the region’s reputation.

 “Ensuring transparency and objectivity is crucial to the project,” said Matsumoto, who attended a meeting Monday with IAEA and government officials.
 “We hope to further improve the objectivity and transparency of the process based on the review.”